tempertemper/www.tempertemper.net/src/site/resources/2013-08-24--what-is-markdown.md

 ## Plain text and up

-You can write Markdown in _any_ text editor or word processor, whether that's [Microsoft Word](http://office.microsoft.com/en-gb/word/), [Apple's Pages](http://www.apple.com/uk/iwork/pages/), [OpenOffice Writer](http://www.openoffice.org/) or something else.
+You can write Markdown in _any_ text editor or word processor, whether that's [Microsoft Word](https://www.microsoft.com/en-gb/microsoft-365/word), [Apple's Pages](https://www.apple.com/pages/), [LibreOffice Writer](https://www.libreoffice.org/discover/writer/) or something else.

 You don't even need a proper word processor.
 You can write Markdown in Notepad on your Windows machine, TextEdit on your Mac, Notes on your iPad, iPhone or Mac.
 Anywhere you can write text, you can write in Markdown.
 Even your email program!